Updated: Oct 6, 2021

 What if the secret out of suffering is to allow it, freely?
 What if the secret out of suffering was looking at how we’re choosing to perceive our suffering?
 What thoughts are we choosing to think about our pain, our trials, our struggles?
 Are we adding to it?
 Are we allowing our feelings to be there?
 Are we taking responsibility for how we feel, instead of shoving it off onto the external environment, and the world and people around us?

 We can’t always choose our circumstances.
 We can’t choose how other people show up in the world.
 We can’t always choose what life throws our way.
-But we can always choose our results.
-We can always choose the outcome.
+But we can always choose our own outcome.
 And it all starts with what we are creating with our thoughts around it.

 We act from emotion.
 I want you to stop and think how you act when you’re feeling despair, worry, anxiety, fear, anger, etc. What actions do you take from these emotions?
 Do you try and avoid them?
 Do you wallow in them?
 Do you eat, drink, binge on TV, sit on your phone, take drugs?
 Do you snap at your spouse, yell at your kids, do a crappy job at work, spiral in thoughts that don’t serve you?